SkylineCommunications/dataminer-docs/connector-help/connector_help/Brocade_6510.md

 ### Field Replaceable Units

-This page allows a user to analyze the installed inventory and the specific instalation/de-instalation events.
+This page allows a user to analyze the installed inventory and the specific installation/uninstallation events.

 ### Events

 In this page the user may find a log on which all device events are registered.
-The table is limited by the ammount of entries configured in the device.
+The table is limited by the amount of entries configured in the device.
 This page also provides access to Trap related information.